-What you need to know before applying to the University
+What you need to know before applying to National University

 Please take a few minutes to review these graduate admissions requirements before submitting your application: